SINDI: An Efficient Index for Sparse Vector Approximate Maximum Inner Product Search: Experimental Study

 \subsubsection{The Impact of Reorder}

-To investigate the impact of the reordering strategy on the performance of \textsc{Sindi}, we compared the cases with and without reordering on the SPLADE-FULL and AntSparse datasets.
-The query prune ratio $\beta$ was set to 0.2, and the reordering number $\gamma$ was fixed at 500.
-For the document prune ratio $\alpha$, we varied it from 0.3 to 0.6 in steps of 0.1 on SPLADE-FULL, and from 0.7 to 1.0 in steps of 0.1 on AntSparse-10M.
-The non-reordering strategy does not require storing the dataset.
-We evaluated both strategies using query time and Recall@50 as performance metrics.
+\revisedtext{To investigate the effectiveness of the reordering strategy, we evaluated \textsc{Sindi}'s Recall@50 and query time with and without reordering on the SPLADE-FULL and AntSparse-10M datasets.
+Regarding parameter selection, $\beta$ and $\gamma$ were fixed; these values serve as representative samples drawn from the optimal intervals identified via grid search.
+Conversely, to assess robustness across varying index densities, we varied the document prune ratio $\alpha$ from 0.3 to 0.6 on SPLADE-FULL and from 0.7 to 1.0 on AntSparse-10M.}

 The results are shown in Figure~\ref{fig:reorder}.
 For the reordering strategy, the query time includes both accumulation time and reordering time, whereas the non-reordering strategy includes only accumulation time.
 Since $\gamma$ is fixed, the reorder time remains relatively constant.
 As $\alpha$ increases, the accumulation time also increases accordingly.
 Although reorder time accounts for only a small portion of the total query time, it yields a substantial recall improvement.
 For example, on SPLADE-FULL with $\alpha = 0.6$, the accumulation time is 17099 ms and the reorder time is 3553 ms ($\approx 17.2\%$ of the total), yet recall improves from 0.71 to 0.97.
 This demonstrates the clear benefit of incorporating the reordering strategy.